Asaranth/AdventOfCode/2016/README.md

 - **Technique:** BFS pairwise distances + TSP bitmask DP.

 #### Part 2
-- **Requirement:** Same as Part 1, but must return to starting position.
+- **Requirement:** Same as Part 1, but must return to the starting position.
 - **Technique:** TSP DP with return constraint.

 ---

 ### Day 25 – Clock Signal
 #### Solution
-- **Requirement:** Find the smallest initial register value `a` that causes the Assembunny program to output an alternating 0/1 clock signal.
+- **Requirement:** Find the smallest initial register value `a` that causes the "Assembunny" program to output an alternating 0/1 clock signal.
-- **Technique:** Assembunny execution + pattern detection.
+- **Technique:** "Assembunny" execution + pattern detection.